-That will automatically log you in the backup server holding the backups of your cheap web hosting or reseller hosting account.
+It automatically logs you into the backup server holding the backups of your web hosting or reseller hosting account.
 On that page you will be able to see all available restore points for your account with the exact date and time when they were generated.
 On the right of the screen you will see 4 icons allowing you to perform specific actions.

 - The first icon allows you to browse the files in your account and restore them.
 You can restore any file or directory in your account.
 You can also restore entire email boxes or separate e-mail messages.

 - The second icon allows you to browse the databases in your account and restore any of them.